ChillFish8/cfavml/README.md

   extension traits.

   * This library also only uses `core` rather than `std`.
+  * This library primarily optimizes for AMD CPUs which may perform worse on Intel CPUs compared to the most 'optimal' Intel optimized code.
   * WARNING: This library is not for the faint of hearts, it is effectively _entirely_ written in unsafe and makes a lot of assumptions for each routine which differ, please make sure to read the routine docs and not assume that just because one routine requires